beatrizalbiero/MsResearch/WickelfeaturesProject/Corpus/README.md

 ## corpus_separated_by_classes.csv

 This folder contains multiple .csv files.
-Each file concerns to a family of verbs and contains all the verbs that belong to such family.
+Each file concerns a family of verbs and contains all the verbs that belong to such family.

 ## corpus_different_proportions.csv